-Augmented reality (AR) is a field of computer science that deals with the combination between the real and virtual worlds [4].
-It is situated at the top of the Gartner technology hype cycle [16] because there is a growing interest for this field, and it can bring improvements in various areas, like gaming, medicine, teaching, travel, marketing, and research (Figure 1).
+Augmented reality (AR) is a field of computer science that deals with the combination between the real and virtual worlds as explained by Billinghurst et al. (2015).
+It was situated at the top of the Gartner technology hype cycle because there is a growing interest for this field, and because it can bring improvements in various areas, like gaming, medicine, teaching, travel, marketing, and research like Kim et al. (2016) describe.
 The recent advances in the domain have made it more accessible and removed the expensive special devices needed.
 The computational power of consumer goods makes this technology available to everyone, and thus more applications are developed.
 Users become more accustomed to AR as a form of digital media, as the usage of phones, laptops, and social media has increased.

 One special field for the development of AR applications is the video game domain.
 The most common interaction method is through tangible user interfaces, where real objects are represented as virtual ones in the application, and thus the user can interact naturally with them.
+Michalos et al.

-With the increased popularity of AR glasses [21], the gaming world is being redefined.
-Another attribute of AR digital games is geolocation, which enables the usage of real-world maps and locations.
-The game environment is the one around the player, in which fantastic creatures exist, and the goal is to solve the quests.
-The participant uses the GPS on the smartphone to move around the world and performs specific actions that bring him closer to achieving the game goals.
-Some examples of successful AR games are Pokemon GO[17], Ingress [18], Temple Treasure Hunt [9], and Zombie GO [29].
-Moreover, classic video games such as World of Tanks consider expanding themselves with AR capabilities [35].
+(2016) believe that with the increased popularity of AR glasses, the gaming world is being redefined.
+Another attribute of AR digital games is geolocation, which enables the usage of real world maps and locations.
+The game environment is the one around the user, in which fantastic creatures exist, and the goal is to solve the quests.
+The player uses the GPS on the smartphone to move around the world and performs specific actions that bring him closer to achieving the goals.
+Some examples of successful AR games are Pokemon GO - LeBlanc& Chaput (2017), Ingress - Lee et al. (2017), Temple Treasure Hunt - Eishita & Stanley (2018), and Zombie GO - Soares et al. (2018).